kaidokert/fsfw/README.md

 Therefore, a mode and health system provides control over the states of the software and the controlled devices.
 In addition, a simple mechanism of event based fault detection, isolation and recovery is implemented as well.

-The recommended hardware is a microprocessor with more than 2 MB of RAM and 1 MB of non-volatile Memory.
+The recommended hardware is a microprocessor with more than 1 MB of RAM and 1 MB of non-volatile Memory.
 For reference, current Applications use a Cobham Gaisler UT699 (LEON3FT), a ISISPACE IOBC or a Zynq-7020 SoC.
+The `fsfw` was also tested on the STM32H743ZI-Nucleo board.

 ## Structure